Pquch/game-design-framework/README.md

-# The Absolute Tabletop Imagine it Better Framework
+# The Imagine it Better Framework

 # Introduction